giavinh79/Plop/ROADMAP.md

 **V1.1**
 - Finish dark theme and refactor styling
+- Real time dashboard changes and notifications
 - Delete Logs
 - Bug Fixes

 **V1.2 Roadmap**
 - Chat pinging (can @all or @member for sound ping and notification)
-- Note customization (users can manipulate text colors and background colors)
+- Mobile friendly
 - Reminders (bell icon on tasks to optionally 'watch' changes and assignees automatically get notified 2 days before issue deadline if it's not in completed status)
 - (?)
 Issues turn to a warning color when deadline is near

 **V1.3 Roadmap**
-- Notes (rich text editor integration: can create formatted notes like this roadmap on GitHub)
+- Notes (rich text editor integration: can create more formatted notes like this roadmap on GitHub)
 - More graph options (filter by year, member...etc.)

 **V1.4 Roadmap**